tingkelvin/msa_iotproject/README.md

 This is Donut.
 He lives in University of Adelaide.
 Despite his cuteness he always sneaks around in the campus.
 University of Adelaide is a big university.
 Sometime his owner has trouble of finding him.

 His owner has reached us to ask for a solution to deal with this.
 After going through the Azure Student Acceleration Bootcamp.
-Here we have a solution for that.
+Here we propose a solution for that.

 Iot Central application + Event Hut + Power BI = Pet Health Monitor